jp1995/rl_playerinfo/README.md

 * Ranks are shown with division and winstreak.
 * Games is a sum of ranked games played in the current season.
 * Simple MMR tracker attached
-* Responsive-ish CSS, API response caching, match history, quick DB integration.
+* Responsive-ish CSS, API response caching, match history, DB integration.

 ## API disclaimer